-TRENTON, N.J. — The disclosure statement for recent Chapter 11 debtor Duro Dyne National Corp.’s prenegotiated plan of reorganization cannot be approved because it fails to mention that the plan does nothing to guard against fraud, the U.S. trustee argues in an Oct.
-4 objection filed in New Jersey federal bankruptcy court (In re: Duro Dyne National Corp., et al., No. 18-27963, D. N.J.
+TRENTON, N.J. — A New Jersey federal bankruptcy judge on Nov.
+20 approved the disclosure statement for Chapter 11 debtor Duro Dyne National Corp.’s prenegotiated plan of reorganization and set a date for the plan’s confirmation hearing (In re: Duro Dyne National Corp., et al., No. 18-27963, D. N.J.
 Bkcy.).

-PHILADELPHIA — A federal bankruptcy court did not abuse its discretion in placing limits on how Ford Motor Co. and Honeywell International Inc. can use asbestos claimants’ information from nine bankruptcy trusts, the committees that oversee the trusts tell the Third Circuit U.S. Court of Appeals in a Sept.
-21 appellee brief (In re: AC&S, Inc., et al., No. 18-1951, 3rd Cir.).
+PHILADELPHIA — The Third Circuit U.S. Court of Appeals must reverse rulings placing limits on how Ford Motor Co. and Honeywell International Inc. can use asbestos claimants’ information from nine bankruptcy trusts and remand with instructions to grant them “full access” to the data to use as they wish, the companies argue in an Oct.
+5 brief on appeal (In re: AC&S, Inc., et al., No. 18-1951, 3rd Cir.).

 WILMINGTON, Del. — Insurers and the T H Agriculture & Nutrition LLC (THAN) asbestos trust have agreed on a proposed order that will govern their discovery disputes in a suit over the scope of the insurers’ rights to audit the trust for evidence of fraud, according to an Oct.
 19 letter to the court from the trust (AIU Insurance Company, et al. v.
 Philips Electronics North America Corporation, et al., No. 9852, Del.
 Chanc.).